 - Please refer to DANOSA UK Technical Statement ‘Flat Roof Waterproofing – Cleaning and Maintenance Recommendations’

 - Do not apply on wet or frozen surfaces.

 Handling, storage and preservation

-- Before moving the pallet, the condition of the shrink-wrap is checked in order to reinforce it if necessary.
+- Before moving the pallet, check the condition of the shrink-wrap and reinforce if necessary.

 - The product must be stored in a dry place protected from rain, sun, heat and low temperatures.

-- The product will be stored in an upright position.
+- The product must be stored in an upright position.

 - Handle with a crane with a protective net.

 - Pallets shall not be stacked on top of each other.

 - The information contained in this document and any other advice provided, are given in good faith, based on DANOSA's current knowledge and experience when products are properly stored, handled and applied, in normal situations and in accordance with the recommendations of DANOSA.
 The information applies only to the application (s) and the product (s) to which reference is expressly made.
 In case of changes in the parameters of the application, or in case of a different application, consult the DANOSA Technical Service before using the DANOSA products.
 The information contained herein does not exonerate the responsibility of the building agents to test the products for the application and intended use, as well as their correct application in accordance with current legal regulations.
 The product images used in our communications are indicative and may differ slightly in color and aesthetic appearance in relation to the final product.Orders are accepted in accordance with the terms of our current General Sales Conditions.DANOSA reserves the right to modify, without prior notice, the data reflected in this documentation.
 Website: danosa.com/en-gb E-mail: firstname.lastname@example.org Telephone: +44 845 074 0553